 "Teaching in Rhetorical Terms"

 To teach writing is to teach ways of being in the world.
 From public or civic spaces to classrooms, forums, and other academic sites, working with language in any form requires an attentiveness to how it creates or inhibits relationships among people—how it works rhetorically.
-Whether in first-year composition or in a course on rhetoric, I think and talk about writing as work that both fosters our intellectual engagement and invites us to consider our personal stakes, our investment in ourselves and our communities.
+Whether in first-year composition or in a graduate-level course on human rights rhetoric, I think and talk about writing as work that both fosters our intellectual engagement and invites us to consider our personal stakes, our investment in ourselves and our communities.
 In what follows, I offer several takes on what teaching writing in such rhetorical terms might look like.

-In ENGL 130: Academic Writing, ethos invokes both character and credibility.
+In Engl 130: Academic Writing, both the typically-sized writing course and the 90-person “Jumbo,” ethos invokes both character and credibility.
 In the context of conversations about source use, the relationship between claims and evidence, even the rhetorical situation of writing emails to one’s instructor, we discuss ethos as an active and often strategic practice that is deeply grounded in situations within and outside the academy.
 Connecting evidence to claims, as a student once pointed out, only happens if there is actually a relationship there.
 Ethos reveals something that both already exists and undergoes continuous cultivation.
 First-year college students are sometimes unsure of their place in the world, and understandably so.
-Our conversations about ethos thus also center on how to show others, particularly professors, what we’re about.
-Respect for one another, as students remark in their teaching evaluations, is key.
+Our conversations about ethos thus also center on how to show others what we’re about.
 To develop students’ academic literacies, we read assignment sheets together and analyze them as purpose-driven texts.
-In formal essays, I ask students to demonstrate the depth of their analysis through the insightful and careful use of evidence, and that is ethos work: it says something about their writerly authority and their ability to both read and respond to texts.
-In their new media final projects, a new addition this past fall, students must consider both the kind of text they want to create and possible audiences outside the classroom.
-A group’s Tumblr investigating homelessness in Chico, for example, might be read by any number of people.
+I invite students to own their informed ideas and perspectives by making texts that advocate for causes and positions.
+In writing assignments, I ask students to demonstrate the depth of their analysis through the insightful and careful use of evidence.
+And all of that is ethos work: it says something about their writerly authority and their ability to read, respond to, and make texts.
+In Environmental Rhetoric’s final Digital Storytelling Project, students must consider both the environmental issue whose story needs telling and the expectations of specific audiences outside the classroom.
+A student’s digital framing of their “Zero Waste Challenge,” for example, might be read by any number of people interested in plastic pollution and the environment.
 Ethos is an ongoing practice of self-analysis and social engagement, and as such it asks students to begin noticing the ways in which they matter to others.